redpuffles/simple-crypto/README.md

 # simple-crypto
-simple python script to solve for the activity login leaks.
+simple python script to solve for the activity Simple Crypto.